Yueningwang/ASAP/README.md

-# ASAP
-Solar PV Siting Survey for Anchorage, Alaska
+# Project ASAP: Solar PV Siting Survey for Anchorage, Alaska

 The project will determine the technical siting potential for commercial-scale solar photovoltaic (PV) installations of 1,000 kW (AC) or larger throughout Anchorage, within the built environment.
 The methodology can build upon the Clean